 Since they’ve been around so long, many Whisky purists regard them as important features to consider when buying any Scotch.
 But just how relevant are the Scotch Whisky regions today?

-While Scotch regions have been important in the past, especially in the early days of Whisky distilling, these days there are just too many distilleries for them to really matter.
+Still relevant?While Scotch regions have been important in the past, especially in the early days of Whisky distilling, these days there are just too many distilleries for them to really matter.

 We have the traditional Speysiders, like Glenfiddich or The Macallan, which are typical fruity and spicy in nature.
 And on the other side we have a variety of peated expressions, like BenRiach Curiositas or The Glenrothes Peated Cask, all coming out of the same region.